CSX460/CSX460/README.md

 ## Course Learning Objectives

-When students have completed this course, they will know how to:
+Students of this class will learn:

+- Fundamental concepts in ML
+- The differnece between supervised, unsupervised, semi-supervised, adaptive/reinforcement learning
+- The three prerequisites of ML algorithms/models
+  - Loss function
-- Distinguish fundamental aspects of machine learning algorithms
+  - Restricted class of functions
-- Frame problems to make the suitable for solution via machine learning
-- Train machine learning models
-- Evaluate machine learning models
-- Deploy machine learning models
+  - Search methodology for training
+- How to evaluate and compare ML model performance
+- How to pre-process data and build features
-- Build models for prediction, categorization and recommendations
+- How to train ML models for prediction, categorization and recommendations
+- How to apply ML models on new data
+- How to use resampling techniques to calculate model performance
+- What the bootstrap is and how it works?
+- What Bagging is and how and why it improves model performance
+- What Boosting is and how and why it improves model performance
+- How to implement/deploy ML models for use by a wider audience
+- How to frame questions to be answered using ML techniques
 - Collaborate in a group using tools for collaborative/social programming
 - Generate high quality, graphical and textual results

 ## Intended Audience